axodotdev/sarahs-playground/README.md

 it is 1959 and I go get a shoeshine
 because I will get off the 4:19 in Easthampton
 at 7:15 and then go straight to dinner
 and I don’t know the people who will feed me

+I walk up the muggy street beginning to sun